Iran–Oman relations: Iran nuclear deal

 Sultan Qaboos played a key role in facilitating the back channel between the United States and Iran that helped lead to the Iran nuclear deal.
 Oman has always had good relations with the United States while also maintaining a strong relationship with Iran; most other GCC countries actively oppose Iran because they see it as both an economic and ideological threat.
 Oman's unique neutral position enabled Sultan Qaboos to mediate between the United States and Iran, the motivations for which mainly regard regional security and personal economic gain.
 As early as 2009, according to leaked diplomatic cables, Oman offered to arrange secret talks between the US and Iran, which hadn't had diplomatic relations for 30 years.
 But it was reportedly the detention of three American hikers by Iran (which said they were spies) that brought Oman into a mediating role between the two sides and helped win the release of the detainees.
 Ironically, efforts to win the release of the hikers turned out to be instrumental in making the clandestine diplomacy possible: after this successful mediation, Sultan Qaboos offered to facilitate a US–Iran rapprochement.

 The Iran–US secret talks became more serious in March as Barack Obama dispatched the deputy secretary of State William J. Burns and Vice President Biden's top foreign policy adviser Jake Sullivan together with five technical experts to meet with Iranian officials.
 Talks conducted over the nuclear issues, Iranian involvement in Syria, Tehran's threats to close the Strait of Hormuz and the status of Robert Levinson and two other Americans detained in Iran.
 In May, Secretary of State John Kerry visited Oman to make sure the channel would be kept open.
 After Rouhani was elected as the president of Iran, the final secret meeting was conducted with the American officials under chief US nuclear negotiator Wendy Sherman.

 After the deal, regarding Oman's role, President Hassan Rouhani praised Oman's role.
 US Secretary of State John Kerry said that Oman not only hosted a number of important meetings but also "played a critical role in getting these talks off the ground in the first place".

+2026 Iran war

+On March 1, 2026, three days after unprovoked military attacks by USA and Israel on Iran, Iran started sending drone strikes targeting key energy and shipping infrastructure, especially the ports of Duqm and Salalah.
+The attacks damaged fuel storage facilities, caused fires, and injured workers, while also disrupting nearby oil tanker operations and regional trade routes.